 No problem, just click on the link and follow the instructions there.*

-So, my dear target group, I hope you’ll find as much useful info for your travels as possible.
-If something is missing, please let me know, I’ll make an effort to find it for you.
-And if you happen to know a good link that might help others, please be so kind as to send it to me – so that this post stays
+So, my dear fellow travellers, I hope you’ll find as much useful info for your travels as possible.
+If something is missing, please let me know, and I’ll make an effort to find it for you.
+And if you happen to know a good link that might help others, please be so kind as to send it to me – so that this post remains for ever and ever

 PLANNING